 This summary table contains detailed information about research studies.
-Summary tables offer an informative look at the science behind many breast cancer guidelines and recommendations.
-However, they should be viewed with some caution.
-In order to read and interpret research tables successfully, it is important to understand some key concepts.
+Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
+However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Black cohosh (an herb) has been suggested as a way to relieve menopausal symptoms.
-However, most randomized controlled trials do not support its use among breast cancer survivors or cancer-free women.
+Introduction: Taking black cohosh (an herb) has been suggested as a way to relieve menopausal symptoms.

 Learn more about black cohosh.